 Aggression in dogs is not something to take lightly.
-Not only is this a concerning behavior for dogs in general, but it is especially worrisome in a pup that is usually friendly!
-So what could cause a dog to suddenly turn aggressive toward you or other dogs?
+Not only is this a concerning behavior for dogs in general, but it is especially worrisome in a pup that is usually friendly.
+So, what could cause a dog to suddenly turn aggressive toward you or other dogs?

 Signs Of Aggression

 Before we discuss the details of this sudden behavior in dogs, it’s important to understand what aggression can look like in our furry friends.
-Aggressive behavior is very different from mouthing or biting behavior.
+Aggressive behavior is quite different from mouthing or biting behavior.
 Some dogs can experience mild grumpiness from time to time, which is not always a major cause for concern.
 So, what are the signs of actual aggression in dogs?